MIGG-NTU/academic/content/authors/chaozhang/_index.md

 #- icon: github
 #  icon_pack: fab
 #  link: https://github.com/
-- icon: envelope
+#- icon: envelope
-  icon_pack: fas
+#  icon_pack: fas
-  link: 'mailto:xiaoyan003@e.ntu.edu.sg'  # For a direct email link, use "mailto:test@example.org".
+#  link: 'mailto:'  # For a direct email link, use "mailto:test@example.org".
 # Link to a PDF of your resume/CV from the About widget.
 # To enable, copy your resume/CV to `static/files/cv.pdf` and uncomment the lines below.
 # - icon: cv